Hiram Maxim: Inventions

 He also invented a curling iron, an apparatus for demagnetising watches, magno-electric machines, devices to prevent the rolling of ships, eyelet and riveting machines, aircraft artillery, an aerial torpedo gun, coffee substitutes, and various oil, steam, and gas engines.

 A large furniture factory had repeatedly burned down, and Maxim was consulted on how to prevent a recurrence.
 As a result, Maxim invented the first automatic fire sprinkler.
 It would douse the areas that were on fire, and it would report the fire to the fire station.
 Maxim was unable to sell the idea elsewhere, but when the patent expired the idea was used.

 Maxim developed and installed the first electric lights in a New York City building (the Equitable Life Building at 120 Broadway) in Manhattan in the late 1870s.
-In 1878 he cofounded United States Electric Lighting Company together with Edward Weston to commercialize his designs.
+In 1878 he cofounded the United States Electric Lighting Company together with Edward Weston to commercialize his designs.

 However, he was involved in several lengthy patent disputes with Thomas Edison over his claims to the lightbulb.
 One of these actions regarded the incandescent bulb, for which Maxim claimed that Edison was credited by means of his better understanding of patenting law.
 Maxim claimed that an employee of his had falsely patented the invention under his own name, and that Edison proved the employee's claim to be false, knowing that patent law would mean the invention would become public property, allowing Edison to manufacture the lightbulb without crediting Maxim as the true inventor.